-Pour the batter into the mug (do not fill more than halfway) and smoother top with a spoon.
+Pour the batter into the mug (do not fill more than halfway) and smoothe the top with a spoon.

 Bake for 3 to 4 minutes.
 Check for doneness by inserting a toothpick in the middle of the microwave mug cake and removing the toothpick.
-If the toothpick is dry, the Microwave Mug Cake is done.
+If the toothpick is dry, the microwave mug cake is done.